-- Development and testing based on online data (Dev or Ops):
+Development and testing based on online data (Dev or Ops):

   Testing and prerelease are verified based on existing online data, and online data must be protected from being corrupted.
-The DBS sandbox feature can provide replicas of full historical data and meet the requirements of rapid test iterations and data reliability.Note The DBS sandbox feature plans to support fast data masking to shield sensitive fields in databases for common developers and testing personnel.
+The DBS sandbox feature can provide replicas of full historical data and meet the requirements of rapid iteration, tests, and data reliability.Note The DBS sandbox feature plans to support fast data masking to shield sensitive fields in databases from ordinary developers and testers.
 This can meet the core requirements of financial and cloud computing industries for data privacy.

   - Online emergency disaster recovery: